ROMULUS, Mich. (AP) - The previous two Stanley Cup champions are meeting in the playoffs for the third time since the NHL expanded four decades ago.

 Datsyuk was inches away from an overtime-forcing goal in the final seconds of Game 6.

 "It's not like he's been void of chances," Carlyle said.
-"Even if stat-wise he hasn't had a huge impression, he still has quality chances on creates a lot."
+"Even if stat-wise he hasn't had a huge impression, he still has quality chances and creates a lot."

 Babcock is hoping for Datsyuk and the team, his scoring drought ends against Anaheim goaltender Jonas Hiller, whose first NHL postseason has been nothing short of sensational.